Can You Take Ibuprofen (Advil, Motrin) with Meloxicam (Mobic)? Risks and Side Effects

 - Heartburn

-Both drugs have a risk of serious side effects, including:[3]
+Both drugs carry the risk of serious side effects, including:[3]

 - Serious allergic reaction